 Christopher Wright

-Director since 1991

-Independent

-Age: 60

-Committees: Audit (Chair) Executive
+Director since 1991 Independent Age: 61 Committees: Audit (Chair) Executive

-Mr. Wright is the Chairman of EMAlternatives LLC, a Washington, DC based private equity asset management firm focused on emerging markets, and a director of Merifin Capital Group, a private European investment firm.
-Until mid-2003 he served as Head of Global Private Equity for Dresdner Kleinwort Capital and was a Group Board Member of Dresdner Kleinwort Benson overseeing alternative assets in developed and emerging markets.
-He acted as Chairman of various investment funds prior to and following the latter's integration with Allianz A.G., and as Global Head of Private Equity at Standard Bank Group from 2006 to 2007.
+Mr. Wright is the Chairman of EMAlternatives LLC, a Washington, DC based private equity asset management firm focused on emerging markets and the Chairman of Yimei Capital, a Chinese investment firm.
+He also serves as a director of Merifin Capital Group, a private European investment firm.
+Until mid-2003 he served as Chief Executive Officer for Dresdner Kleinwort Capital and was a Group Board Member of Dresdner Kleinwort Wasserstein overseeing alternative assets.
+He has acted as Chairman of various investment funds prior to and following the latter's integration with Allianz S.E., and as Global Head of Private Equity at Standard Bank Group from 2006 to 2007.